holoviz/panel/doc/how_to/state/url.md

-# Accessing and manipulating the URL
+# Access and Manipulate the URL

+This guide addresses how to access and manipulate the URL.

-## Accessing
+## Access

 When starting a server session Panel will attach a `Location` component which can be accessed using `pn.state.location`.
-The `Location` component servers a number of functions:
+The `Location` component serves a number of functions:

 - Navigation between pages via ``pathname``
 - Sharing (parts of) the page state in the url as ``search`` parameters for bookmarking and sharing.